hazelparr/single-page-application-with-angularjs-v1-1/README.md

 # single-page-application-with-angularjs-v1-1
-Recipe Page (SPA) Angular 1
+# Recipe App

-A recipe app utilizing Angular for the client side and connecting to Node.js REST API.
+Creating a seamless user experience by building a Single Page Application (SPA) using Angular 1.
+The project communicates with a Node.js REST API to add, edit, retrieve and display recipes.